vuejs/awesome-vue/README.md

 - [vue-airbnb-style-datepicker](https://github.com/MikaelEdebro/vue-airbnb-style-datepicker) - A Vue datepicker with a similar look and functionality as the popular AirBnb datepicker.
 Lightweight, configurable and good browser support!
 - [vue-persian-datetime-picker](https://github.com/talkhabi/vue-persian-datetime-picker) Persian material datepicker.
 Supports datetime, date, time, year, month.
 - [VCalendar](https://vcalendar.io/) Very customizable and powerfull calendar/datepicker component with many features and good docummentation.
 - [@owumaro/vue-date-range-picker](https://github.com/Owumaro/vue-date-range-picker) - A vue component using Bootstrap 4 styles for date range selection
+ - [vue-datepicker-mobile](https://github.com/ikarosu/vue-datepicker-mobile) - A mobile friendly datepicker for vue2. :cn: select one day or range of date and custom it that you wish.

 #### Select